This post may contain affiliate links. Please see our disclosure policy for more details.

 • Overripe bananas – The browner the better!.
 They mash easier and add a stronger banana flavor.

-• White whole wheat flour - it's the same nutritionally as whole wheat flour but is lighter in texture and a little sweeter in flavor.
-You can use all purpose flour or 1 cup all purpose flour and ¾ cup whole wheat flour.
+• White whole wheat flour – it’s the same nutritionally as whole wheat flour but is lighter in texture and a little sweeter in flavor.
+You can use 1 cup all purpose flour and 3/4 cup whole wheat flour.
 Oat flour will work too.

 • Ground flaxseeds – I recommend purchasing whole flaxseeds and grinding them yourself (I love to use my coffee grinder for this).
 That’s because once ground, they go rancid quickly due to their high oil content.
 And you just don’t know how long those bags of ground/milled flaxseeds have been sitting at the store.